-Medical malpractice cases can be complex, which is why we at Montee Law Firm, P.C. have put
+Medical malpractice cases can be complex, which is our attorneys at Montee Law Firm, P.C.

-together this list of some of the most frequently asked questions about
+have put together a list of some of the most frequently asked questions

 contact us today!